ilagunap/fpchecker-doc/reports.md

 {% include image.html file="fpchecker/main_report.png" url="https://github.com/LLNL/FPChecker" alt="fpchecker" max-width=500  %}

-The above picture shows the main report.
+The above picture shows the main report (located at `fpc-report/index.html`).
 The first column shows the classes of events detected.
 The second column shows the number of events detected.
 Finally, the third column shows the severity of the event type (high, medium, low).

 Most of the time, the events of severity medium or low are benign and could be ignored (it can be, however, handy to know where they occur).
 However, attention should be paid to the events of high severity.